Vulval intraepithelial neoplasia (VIN)

 Sometimes VIN does not cause any symptoms.
 It may be found during tests for other health problems.

 - pain in the area of the vulva

-- burning or tingling of the vulva, that can become worse when passing urine
+- burning or tingling of the vulva, that can become worse when peeing (passing urine)

 - thickened, raised, red, white or dark patches on the skin of the vulva

-- the skin of the vulva having a warty appearance
+- a warty appearance on the skin of the vulva

 - pain during sex.